dishakamale/robotics/content/research/_index.md

     id: perception-aware-planning  # Add this ID
     content:
       title: Perception-Aware Planning
       subtitle: "Traditionally, perception-aware planning is addressed in a sequential way.
-However, owing to real-world sensing limitations and diffciulties, it is important to account for any relevant, potentially incomplete perception information at hand and instantiate planning.
+However, owing to real-world sensing limitations and to ensure timely decision-making, it is important to account for any relevant, potentially incomplete perception information at hand and instantiate planning.
 The decisions can be further refined as the robots gain more knowledge about the environment.
 To address this, my work considers evolution of semantic information and studies the interleaving between incrementally improving perception and the corresponding decisions to enable safer, timely decision-making."
       filters:
         folders:
           - perception-projects